HostSecure/hostsecure/README.md

 - PATH_TO_QT_COMPILER/bin/qmake ..
 - make
 - make install

+## Building HostSecure
+Open HostSecure.pro in QtCreator and choose which application you want to build.

 # TODO
 Add how to start mosquitto server and how to use MQTT-explorer